-- Avocadoes: Ever heard of fighting fat, with fat?
-Avocadoes are a great source of friendly fats called mono-saturated fats.
+- Avocados: Ever heard of fighting fat with fat?
+Avocados are a great source of friendly fats called monounsaturated fats.
 These control blood sugar levels, preventing fat storage in your belly.
-Avocadoes are one of nature’s best power foods.
+Avocados are one of nature’s best power foods.

 - Bananas: Bursting with potassium, bananas ban bloating!
 The potassium counteracts the bloating effects of sodium, helping your belly to shrink little by little.

-- Citrus: Grapefruit, oranges, lemons and limes can zap up to 30% of fats during a workout.
+- Citrus fruits: Grapefruit, oranges, lemons and limes can zap up to 30% of fats during a workout.
 Plus, your immune system gets a lift the natural way.